Definition of 'bludgeon'

 Used Rarely. bludgeon is in the lower 50% of commonly used words in the Collins dictionary

-View usage over:
+View usage for:

 Translations for 'bludgeon'

 British English: bludgeon VERB

-To bludgeon someone means to hit them several times with a heavy object.He broke into the old man's house and bludgeoned him with a hammer.
+To bludgeon someone means to hit them several times with a heavy object.

 All the latest wordy news, linguistic insights, offers and competitions every month.